 - There is no URL Consolidation in terms of trailing slash.

-- There is no URL Consolidation in terms of upper-lovercase letters.
+- There is no URL Consolidation in terms of upper-lowercase letters.

 - There are color Contrast Issues, and web-accessibility harming implementations.

-- There are unnnecesarily amount of GIFs with 500+ KB sizes.
+- There are unnecessarily amount of GIFs with 500+ KB sizes.

 - Thousands of Structured Data Validation Errors.